Best Online Degrees in: Pre-Veterinary Medicine

 Those who choose to pursue careers as veterinarians must go to veterinary school and attain state licenses; a DVM generally requires six to eight years to complete.
 After graduating from veterinary school, most veterinarians will work in private practice, while others will work in the food industry, research laboratories, or government.
 In the latter roles, they may inspect meat packing plants, check livestock for disease, or perform autopsies to determine cause of death.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of veterinarians was $82,040 as of May 2010.
-Meanwhile, the average annual wage for veterinarians working for the federal government was slightly higher, at $88,340 as of May 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of veterinarians was $82,040.
+Meanwhile, the average annual wage for veterinarians working for the federal government was slightly higher, at $88,340.